 4.4.
 Commission is chargeable on all orders placed by a consumer using the Restaurant Website or app, or Marketplace website or app, as are transaction fees for non-cash orders.
 At FOODit's discretion cancellation of an order may not affect the amount of the commission or transaction fee that FOODit receives for having facilitated the order.

 4.4.1.
 Table booking fees are charged on all booking requests placed online, whether or not they are accepted or cancelled by the Restaurant or consumer.

 4.5.
 The Gross Order Value of each order placed on the Restaurant Website or FOODit Marketplace is the total sum charged to the consumer placing the order, plus any payment transaction Fees The Restaurant has chosen to not pass on to the consumer.

 4.6.
-If The Restaurant chooses to pass on payment transaction Fees to the consumer, this Fee (typically £0.50) will be added to non-cash orders and displayed on the Website as they place their orders.
+If The Restaurant chooses to charge a service Fee to the consumer, this Fee (typically £0.50) will be added to orders and displayed on the Website as they place their orders.
 It should be included on receipts issued by the Restaurant to consumers.

 4.7.
 FOODit reserves the right to change the Commission rates and Fees for the Services by giving the Restaurant one month’s advance notice.

 5. PRICES AND PAYMENT

 5.1.
 Every week FOODit shall provide a statement of outstanding accounts between the Restaurant and FOODit via the FOODit Back Office system (“Weekly Statement”).
 This statement shall include at least: